dewitt4/Cloud-Custodain/tools/c7n_mailer/README.md

 specified then `resource-owner` email will not be delivered, and in the case of `event-owner` an instance role or system account will not result in an email.

+The optional `owner_absent_contact` list specifies email addresses to notify only if the `resource-owner` special option was unable to find any matching owner contact tags.

 For reference purposes, the JSON Schema of the `notify` action:

 ```json